 Implications of the Brexit Bill

 The UK government has implemented new rules for border control, immigration and travel to EU countries and for businesses that trade with the EU.

-A cross-council team is in place to ensure that Luton’s communities are prepared and we have a dedicated Brexit lead with a direct link to the government to ensure we get updates and important information as it becomes available.
+A cross-council team is in place to ensure that Luton’s communities are prepared and we have a dedicated Brexit lead with a direct link to the government to ensure we receive updates and important information.